TKOaly/kjyr-new-service/README.md

 - Use MongoDB for saving site content, and implement editing into the admin control panel.
 - Save reservations into the database.
+- Table reservations
+- Buying multiple breakfasts or buffets
+- Use async/await
+- Just refactor everything to reduce internal errors and crashes